Eccentricities in the flip-graphs of convex polygons: Preliminary notions and tools

-As in \cite{ParlierPournin2017,Pournin2014,SleatorTarjanThurston1988}, proving lower bounds on the distances (and in the case at hand on the eccentricities) in flip-graphs is much more complicated.
-In order to do so, some of the techniques developped in \cite{Pournin2014} will be borrowed.
+As in \cite{ParlierPournin2017,Pournin2014,SleatorTarjanThurston1988}, proving lower bounds on the distances (and in the case at hand, on the eccentricities) in flip-graphs is the hard part.
+In order to do so, some of the techniques developed in \cite{Pournin2014} are borrowed here.

 If $a$ and $b$ are two vertices of a convex polygon $\pi$ such that $b$ immediately follows $a$ clockwise, the pair $(a,b)$ will be called a \emph{clockwise-oriented boundary edge of $\pi$}.
 If $\pi$ has at least four vertices, then removing the edge $\{a,b\}$ from a triangulation $T$ of $\pi$, and replacing $a$ by $b$ in all the remaining edges results in a triangulation of a smaller polygon (see Proposition 2 in \cite{Pournin2014}).
-This operation will be referred to as the \emph{deletion of vertex $a$ from triangulation $T$}, and the resulting triangulation will be denoted by $T\contract{a}$.
+This operation will be referred to as the \emph{deletion of vertex $a$ from $T$}, and the resulting triangulation will be denoted by $T\contract{a}$.
 Note in particular that $T\contract{a}$ is a triangulation of the polygon whose vertex set is obtained by removing $a$ from the vertex set of $\pi$.

-A flip between $T$ and another triangulation will be called \emph{incident to $\{a,b\}$} if it affects the triangle of $T$ incident to $\{a,b\}$.
+A flip performed within $T$ will be called \emph{incident to $\{a,b\}$} if it affects the triangle of $T$ incident to $\{a,b\}$.
 The following two lemmas are proven in \cite{Pournin2014}.

-\begin{lemma} Consider two triangulations $T$ and $U$ of a convex polygon $\pi$ with at least four vertices and a clockwise-oriented boundary edge $(a,b)$ of $\pi$.
+\begin{lem} Consider two triangulations $T$ and $U$ of a convex polygon $\pi$ with at least four vertices and a clockwise-oriented boundary edge $(a,b)$ of $\pi$.
 If $f$ flips are incident to $\{a,b\}$ along a geodesic between $T$ and $U$, then